great-expectations/great_expectations/docs/docusaurus/docs/cloud/set_up_gx_cloud.md

 description: Get started with GX Cloud.
 ---

-To get the most out of GX Cloud, you'll need to generate and record access tokens, set environment variables, and then install and start the GX Cloud agent.

-Currently, the GX Cloud user interface is configured for Snowflake, and it is assumed that you have a Snowflake Data Source.
+The GX Cloud user interface is configured for Snowflake, and it is assumed that you have a Snowflake Data Source.
 If you don't have a Snowflake Data Source, you won't be able to connect to Data Assets, create Expectation Suites and Expectations, run Validations, or create Checkpoints.
-Additional Data Sources will be added soon.
+Additional Data Sources will be available soon.

 ## Prerequisites